 Gathering usage data is vital across all environments and deployment models, including installed end-user computing software, data centers, SaaS applications and public cloud.
 Snow Software utilizes both agent-based and agentless technologies to pull together rich data including software versions, user information and runtime details.

-Comprehensive metering is at the heart of Snow Adoption Tracker and Snow Spend Optimizer.
-They allow IT leaders to leverage usage data to identify cost savings opportunities and reduce risk.
+Comprehensive metering is at the heart of Snow Spend Optimizer.
+It allows IT leaders to leverage usage data to identify cost savings opportunities and reduce risk.

 Snow Software offers usage metering capabilities in both its on-premises version and in Snow Atlas, a cloud-native SaaS platform.